Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 It’s a great place to stuff random clutter into if you have to fix up your space in a moment’s notice, but on top of the usual uses such as for books and items to display, it’s also a great way to organize files that you don’t necessarily want to expose out in the open.

 Think of it as a way of having a little bit of both worlds.
 You get open and closed spaces available all in one piece.
-It puts a good spin on both a natural or traditional look and something a bit more contemporary.
+It puts a good spin on a natural or traditional look and something more contemporary.

 Adjustable Bookcase